"Christ, so foolish in His love, has driven me madly in love." --St. Teresa of Jesus of the Andes

-Teresa de Los Andes was born Juana Fernandez Solar on July 13, 1900.
-At the font she was christened Juana Enriqueta Josefina of the Sacred Hearts Fernandez Solar.
+Teresa de Los Andes was born on July 13, 1900, in Santiago, Chili, as Juana Fernandez Solar.
+At her baptism she was christened Juana Enriqueta Josefina of the Sacred Hearts Fernandez Solar.
 Those who knew her closely called her Juanita, the name by which she is widely known today.
 She had a normal upbringing surrounded by her family: her parents, Miguel Fernandez and Lucia Solar, three brothers and two sisters, her maternal grandfather, uncles, aunts, and cousins.
 Her family was well-off and faithful to their Christian faith, living it with faith and constancy.

 The autobiography of St. Thérèse of Lisieux, not yet declared a saint, had an enormous influence on her early life.
 Her own letters from that time reveal an incredibly profound spirituality and commitment to Jesus and a deep Marian devotion.
 It was not uncommon for her to converse with both Jesus and Mary in a natural and familiar way.
 When she was fourteen, under God's inspiration, she desired to consecrate herself to Jesus as a religious with the Discalced Carmelite Nuns.
 This desire of hers was realized on May 7, 1919, when, at the age of 19, she entered the tiny monastery of the Holy Spirit in the township of Los Andes, some 55 miles from Santiago.